 As for most one-hit wonders, “Come on Eileen” was not truly their only hit.
 Band leader Kevin Rowland had another version of the band release a song called “Geno” in 1980 that went to No. 1.
 At that time, they had more brass than banjos, although Geno was as much a sonic anomaly during its time as “Come On Eileen” was.
 AT that time, the band’s wardrobe consisted of long coats and woolly hats, a look described by George Gimarc’s Punk Diary as “straight out of De Niro’s Mean Streets.”
 After the success of Geno, the band made a few lineup changes, was tossed from their record label, and the resulting single, “Plan B,” flopped, since they had no backing from a record company.

 Back to the drawing board.
 Rowland shuffled members again, this time opting for more strings but adopting an old Celtic-style sound; all that was missing was a washboard and a moonshine jug.
-The album they produced, Too-Rye-Ay (whose name was taken from the chorus to “Come on Eileen”)was marvelous in its melodies and produced “Eileen” plus a few other standout singles: “The Celtic Soul Brothers” and Van Morrison’s cover of “Jackie Wilson Said,” which featured the old-sounding Runners band with saxophones and brass.
+The album they produced, Too-Rye-Ay (whose name was taken from the chorus to the smash hit “Come on Eileen”)was marvelous in its melodies and produced “Eileen” plus a few other standout singles: “The Celtic Soul Brothers” and Van Morrison’s cover of “Jackie Wilson Said,” which featured the old-sounding Runners band with saxophones and brass.

 Too-Rye-Ay was a success, reaching number 2 in the UK and number 14 in the US.
 But after that–nothing.

 In 1985, the four remaining members released Don’t Stand Me Down, and the chameleon-like group had another wardrobe change, opting for pin-striped suits that looked straight from the Brooks Brothers catalog.
 The album flopped, and Rowland tumbled into financial and drug-related problems.
 He tried several times to get the band back together again during